SK8-PTY-LTD/SK8Tech_Document/en/portfolio/taratours.md

 ## The Plan
 ### Main Concerns

-From Design to Devlopment
+From Design to Development
 Our first role was to discover the requirements for all  the skateholders and the main goals were to flesh out the concept, brainstorm and capture ideas.
-Before the design process we did a quick survey to ask why
+Before the design process we did a quick survey to find the mos t interesting process when traveller doing online booking and planning.

 ## Results
 ### Two Ways to Achieve the Outcomes